How common is heart valve disease?

 Minimal incision valve surgery does not require a large incision or cutting through the entire breastbone.
-The surgeon gains access to the heart through one of three smaller, less visible incisions (sometimes called “ports”) that are made between the ribs or a smaller breastbone incision in the groin.
+The surgeon gains access to the heart through one of three smaller, less visible incisions (sometimes called “ports”) that are made between the ribs or a smaller breastbone incision, and a small incision in the groin.
 The diseased valve can be repaired or replaced through one or more of the ports between the ribs, with the surgeon looking at the heart directly or through a small, tube-shaped camera.

 What are the benefits of minimal incision valve surgery vs. open chest surgery?

 Many studies have demonstrated that minimal incision valve surgery offers patients a number of advantages, including: